Amazon to buy One Medical for $3.9 billion as it expands healthcare footprint - KTVZ

 Amazon on Thursday said it has entered an agreement to acquire primary healthcare company One Medical in an all-cash deal valued at approximately $3.9 billion.

 One Medical is a membership-based primary care service that promises customers “24/7 access to virtual care.”
-The company operates in a dozen major US markets, according to its website.
+The company operates in a dozen major US markets, according to its website, and works with over 8,000 companies to offer One Medical health benefits to their employees.

 In a statement Thursday announcing the acquisition, Neil Lindsay, senior vice president of Amazon Health Services, said the e-commerce giant thinks “health care is high on the list of experiences that need reinvention.”
 Lindsay added that Amazon hopes to be one of the companies “that helps dramatically improve the healthcare experience over the next several years.”

+Headquartered in San Francisco, One Medical has seen demand for its services surge in recent years amid the Covid-19 pandemic and the rise of the telehealth sector.
+In its most-recent quarterly earnings report, One Medical said it had a total membership count of 767,000, up 28% year-over-year.
+One Medical went public in January 2020.

+Shares for 1life Healthcare, the parent company of One Medical, surged more than 65% in early trading Thursday after the announcement.
+Amazon stock opened the relatively flat Thursday.
+(Shares for CVS Health Corp and Walgreens Boots Alliance dipped slightly Thursday morning following the news.)

-The latest deal remains subject to approval from One Medical’s shareholders and regulators.
+The deal remains subject to approval from One Medical’s shareholders and regulators.

 The-CNN-Wire